yolmio/docs/src/content/docs/recipes/basics/index.md

 Yolm takes a completely new and simple approach to full stack web applications.

-You define your application typically in a single file in Typsecript: app.ts
+You define your system typically in a single file in Typsecript: system.ts

-In it you specify the database, the UI and their interactions.
+In it you specify the database, any apps, an external api and their interactions.

-You test your application locally with Yolm's development tools, which are as easy as `npm start`;
+You test your application locally with Yolm's development tools, which are as easy as `bun start`;

-When you are ready you deploy your application with `npm run deploy`.
+When you are ready you deploy your application with `bun run deploy`.

-Next we'll look at how to define the database.